 The bird's-eye view on data in the insurance industry

 Data has always been the bread and butter of insurers and data-driven decisions in the industry predate even the appearance of computers.
 Business-critical metrics have been the guiding force in everything insurance companies do from pricing to risk assessment.
-CLV, or customer lifetime value has long been one of the most important metrics for insurers.

 The insurance industry relies heavily on push sales techniques.
 Next best products and personalized offers need to be data-driven.
 For cross selling and upselling activities to succeed, an uninterrupted data flow across the organization is paramount, even though often Life and Non-Life business lines are completely separated.
 Missed data opportunities are everywhere and require a commitment to change the status quo.

 Interestingly, data sharing is both forbidden and required by law, depending on the line of business and properties of data assets in question.
-Regulations are aplenty and vary across the globe, making it difficult to follow ambitious global strategies and turning compliance into a costly and tedious business.
+Regulations are plenty and vary across the globe, making it difficult to follow ambitious global strategies and turning compliance into a costly and tedious business.
 Privacy enhancing technologies or PETs for short can be of help and a modern data stack cannot do without them.
 Again, insurance companies should carefully consider how they build PETs into their data pipelines for maximum effect.

 The fragmented, siloed nature of insurance companies' data architecture can benefit hugely from using PETs, like synthetic data generators, enabling cloud adoption, data democratization and the creation of a consolidated data intelligence across the organization.